Backup158/DarktideModLocalizationUwuify/README.md

 The localization file is usually found in a folder along the lines of `<Darktide mods folder>/<mod name>/scripts/mods/<mod name>`

 # Usage and Requirements
 Basically the instructions from my [Enhanced Descriptions UwUifier](https://github.com/Backup158/DarktideBetterDescriptionsUwuify) but without steps 3-4.

-TL;DR run it through the terminal and check the issues section (because it has the same uwuify versioning issue).
+TL;DR run it through the terminal

+## Check the issues section (because it has the same uwuify versioning issue).
+The relevant lines here are 1 and 120.